-- Third plot: switch showing the times when the earthquake-resilient control mode ('EQ-mode') is turned on $(0 \rightarrow 1 \text{ transition})$ and later on off $(1 \rightarrow 0 \text{ transition})$ manually by the operator on-duty. - Fourth plot: For each second, maximum value of the correction applied on the test masses to keep the Virgo arms in resonance.
+- Second plot: stripchart of the BNS range versus time; the seismic waves clearly make the BNS range go down and fluctuate more while they are passing (see seismic activity variations recorded in the bottom plot, described below); the BNS range recovers its steady value at the end of the plotted time when the earthquake effect fades away. - Third plot: switch showing the times when the earthquake-resilient control mode ('EQ-mode') is turned on $(0 \to 1 \text{ transition})$ and later on off $(1 \to 0 \text{ transition})$ manually by the operator on-duty. - Fourth plot: For each second, maximum value of the correction applied on the test masses to keep the Virgo arms in resonance.
 When the nominal control mode is used, a control loss happens within two seconds at most after the time for which the correction voltage§ exceeds a 9.5 V threshold.
-This occurs a few times close to the middle of the time range represented here but no control loss follows, as the EQ-mode allows for larger corrections. - Bottom plot: seismic noise measured in three orthogonal directions (vertical and along the two Virgo arms) using the dominant frequency range for earthquakes recorded at teleseismic distance: $10 \text{ mHz} \rightarrow 100 \text{ mHz}$ . - Finally, the vertical dashed lines common to all plots show the time of important events.
-From left to right: the time at which the earthquake occurred; the time at which the corresponding USGS warning had been received and processed by the
+This occurs a few times close to the middle of the time range represented here but no control loss follows, as the EQ-mode allows for larger corrections. - Bottom plot: seismic noise measured in three orthogonal directions (vertical and along the two Virgo arms) using the dominant frequency range for earthquakes recorded at teleseismic distance: $10 \text{ mHz} \rightarrow 100 \text{ mHz}$ .

-§ The mirror control is done by varying the amount of current applied to actuators (pairs of coilmagnet): see Ref.
+The mirror control is done by varying the amount of current applied to actuators (pairs of coilmagnet): see Ref.
 [17] for details.